All Posts

 Digital Media: Offering Better Targeting and More Personalization

 In addition to seismic shifts in competitive behavior and media consumption habits, the utility of digital media continues to grow for advertisers.
-In 2020, ongoing advances in machine learning, data collection and analytics are increasingly available to all advertisers.
+In 2020, ongoing advances in machine learning, data collection, and analytics are increasingly available to all advertisers.
 As more data is collected and analyzed, we have a greater ability to buy media efficiently AND effectively.
 This dynamic helps to address one of the critical concerns of financial services marketers – causality.
 Through the use of digital media, the ability to attribute spend to returns is materially improved, allowing marketers to demonstrate the impact and ROI of investments.
-By moving from “spend” to “investment,” opportunities for greater allocation improve as does the opportunity to demonstrably generate incremental revenue.
+By moving from “spend” to “investment,” opportunities for greater allocation improve as does the opportunity to generate incremental revenue demonstrably.

 Social Media and Content Development is Critical